omerkara/omer-kara-personal/content/research/03-us-housing-structural-break/index.markdown

 ## Details
 Details coming soon.

-"Dynamics of U.S. Housing and Primary Building Materials in the Presence of Structural Break" with [Barry Goodwin](https://cals.ncsu.edu/agricultural-and-resource-economics/people/barry-goodwin/) and [Jeffrey Prestemon](https://cnr.ncsu.edu/directory/jeffrey-p-prestemon/)
+"Dynamics of U.S. Housing and Primary Building Materials in the Presence of Structural Break"